src3453/fork2phorus/README.md

 Unless stated otherwise (there are exceptions), files in this repository are [MIT Licensed](LICENSE).

-Parts of forkphorus are based on Sulfurous (https://sulfurous.aau.at/) and Scratch (https://scratch.mit.edu/)
+Parts of fork²phorus are based on Sulfurous (https://sulfurous.aau.at/), Scratch (https://scratch.mit.edu/) and forkphorus(https://github.com/forkphorus/forkphorus)

 License for Sulfurous: